iits-consulting/otc-infrastructure-charts-template/README.md

 * /kibana
 * /elasticsearch

+If you don't want to search for icons you can see the solution here: https://github.com/iits-consulting/charts/blob/main/charts/iits-admin-dashboard/files/index.html

+If the routing works go to the Kyverno _/policies/#/_ there should be 2 violations.
+Discuss with your team members how to fix this issue.

 ## How to change values of the charts

 You have 3 ways of changing the values of a chart